LIS provides training for researchers through its annual Introductory Workshop in Luxembourg, and LIS Workshops in other countries.

 The LIS Introductory Summer Workshop in Luxembourg

-The LIS Introductory Summer Workshop is a one-week workshop designed to introduce researchers in the social sciences to comparative research in income distribution, employment and social policy, using the Luxembourg Income Study Database (LIS).
+The LIS Introductory Summer Workshop is a one-week intensive course designed to introduce researchers in the social sciences to comparative research in income distribution, employment and social policy, using the Luxembourg Income Study Database (LIS).
 Attendees will also be introduced to the Luxembourg Wealth Study Database (LWS).

 The workshop format includes a mix of lectures on comparative research, laboratory sessions and individual one-on-one advisory sessions.
 Workshop faculty includes the LIS Directors, Janet Gornick and Markus Jäntti, the LIS staff and guest lecturers.
 By the end of the workshop, attendees will be fully trained to use the databases independently.